Eastern Arabic numerals

-The Eastern Arabic numerals, also called Arabic-Indic numerals or Indo–Arabic numerals, are the symbols used to represent numerical digits in conjunction with the Arabic alphabet in the countries of the Mashriq (the east of the Arab world), the Arabian Peninsula, and its variant in other countries that use the Persian numerals on the Iranian plateau and in Asia.
+The Eastern Arabic numerals, also called Indo-Arabic numerals or Arabic-Indic numerals as known by Unicode, are the symbols used to represent numerical digits in conjunction with the Arabic alphabet in the countries of the Mashriq (the east of the Arab world), the Arabian Peninsula, and its variant in other countries that use the Persian numerals on the Iranian plateau and in Asia.

+The early Hindu–Arabic numeral system used a variety of shapes.
+It is unknown when the Western Arabic numeral shapes diverged from those of Eastern Arabic numerals; it is considered that 1, 2, 3, 4, 5, and 9 are related in both versions, but 6, 7 and 8 are from different sources.

 Origin

-The numeral system originates from an ancient Indian numeral system, which was re-introduced during the Islamic Golden Age in the book On the Calculation with Hindic Numerals written by the Persian mathematician and engineer al-Khwarizmi, whose name was Latinized as Algoritmi.
+The numeral system originates from an ancient Indian numeral system, which was reintroduced during the Islamic Golden Age in the book On the Calculation with Hindic Numerals written by the Persian mathematician and engineer al-Khwarizmi, whose name was Latinized as Algoritmi.

 Other names

 These numbers are known as ʾarqām hindiyyah (أَرْقَام هِنْدِيَّة) in Arabic.
-They are sometimes also called Indic numerals or Arabic-Indic numerals in English.
+They are sometimes also called Indic numerals or Arabic–Indic numerals in English.
 However, that is sometimes discouraged as it can lead to confusion with Indian numerals, used in Brahmic scripts of the Indian subcontinent.

 Numerals

 Each numeral in the Persian variant has a different Unicode point even if it looks identical to the Eastern Arabic numeral counterpart.
 However, the variants used with Urdu, Sindhi, and other Languages of South Asia are not encoded separately from the Persian variants.

 Written numerals are arranged with their lowest-value digit to the right, with higher value positions added to the left.
 That is identical to the arrangement used for Western Arabic numerals, even though Arabic script is read from right-to-left.
 Columns of numbers are usually arranged with the decimal points aligned.

-Negative signs are written to the right of magnitudes, e.g. −٣ (−3).
+In Arabic, negative signs are written to the right of magnitudes, e.g. −٣ (−3).
+In Persian, they are written to the left, e.g. −۳.

-In-line fractions are written with the numerator and denominator on the left and right of the fraction slash respectively, e.g. ٢/٧ (2/7).
+In-line fractions are written with the numerator on the left and the denominator on the right of the fraction slash, e.g. ٢/٧ (2/7).